Congressional App Challenge

 Submissions will be judged on the following criteria: quality of the idea, including creativity and originality; implementation of the idea, including user experience and design; and demonstrated excellence of coding and programming skills.
 We strongly encourage students of all skill levels to participate and learn how to create their own apps.

-The challenge runs from June 5, 2018 to October 15, 2018 and is open to all high school students who live or attend school in California’s 11th Congressional District.
+The challenge runs until October 15, 2018 and is open to all high school students who live or attend school in California’s 11th Congressional District.

 To participate or for additional information, please click here.